Related Articles

 What Is Expense Tracking?

 Expense tracking is the process of monitoring, and even keeping a record of, the money you make and spend each month.
-Let’s dig into the benefits of expense tracking.- It helps give you a better understanding of your finances: When done properly, it may help you uncover your spending patterns so that you know how you spend your money.
+Let’s dig into the benefits of expense tracking.- A better understanding of your finances: When done properly, expense tracking may help you uncover your spending patterns so that you know more about how you spend your money.

-- It could help you cut back on costs: When you know where your money is going, you may be able to identify expenses you could cut out or cut back on, which may make it easier to save money in the long run.
+- The opportunity to cut spending: When you know where your money is going, you’re more likely to identify expenses to cut out or cut back on, potentially saving you money in the long run.

-- It helps you make informed decisions: When you’re armed with the facts, you’re better equipped to make more confident and intentional decisions about your financial goals.
+- More informed decisions: When you’re armed with the facts, you’re better equipped to make more confident and intentional decisions about your financial goals.

 6 Steps for Tracking Expenses

-Let’s explore some steps you could take to track your money, help establish a healthy financial foundation, and help build a plan to achieve your short and long-term financial goals.1.
+Let’s explore some steps you could take to help track your money, establish a healthy financial foundation, and build a plan to achieve your short and long-term financial goals.1.
 Record Your Income

-Before you start looking at your expenses, it’s helpful to understand how much money you’re bringing in each month.
+Start with the positive and record your total money inflow each month.
 That means adding up the income you earn from each income source you have.
 For example, you want to add the wages you receive from your day job, any dividends you get from your investments, and any money you earn from side gigs or passion projects.
-Total up that amount and see how much you earn on average each month.
 Once you’ve recorded your income, it’s time to dive into your expenses.2.
 Track Your Spending

-Now that you’ve confirmed how much you’re earning each month, you can focus on where your money is going.
+This is your chance to understand where your money goes each month.
 This process may be time-consuming, but it’s worthwhile.
 Track every purchase you make over the course of a month.
 Your purchases may include things like the following:- Rent

 - Utilities